RatneshChauhan/springboot-react/README.md

 Description
 ====================
-A react component named "ServerDataComponent.tsx" makes an AJAX GET call using Fetch to Springboot REST API which calls the Spring Data JPA repository to get the data from MySQL database to populate Material-UI table.
+* UI is a react app making ajax call to API using Fetch.
+* API is a spring boot REST API fetching data from a MySQL database table through JPA repository.

 Developed Using
 ===================